kenzobenj/kenzobenj.github.io/clickfix-amatera.md

 ## What is ClickFix?

 If you're not familiar, ClickFix is a social engineering attack where users are tricked into running programs or commands to fix a perceived issue with a site or document.
 A common one these days is a fake CAPTCHA popup asking the user to press the Windows key + R and Ctrl + V in order to prove that the user is not a robot.
-Secretly, the page has copied a malicious command to the user's clipboard, so that key combination will run the command, which typically downloads and executes additional stages of malware.
+Secretly, the page has copied a malicious command to the user's clipboard and that key combination will run the command, which typically downloads and executes additional stages of malware.

 ![A ClickFix fake CAPTCHA](/images/clickfix/typical-clickfix.png)